quii/learn-go-with-tests/hello-world.md

 **[You can find all the code for this chapter here](https://github.com/quii/learn-go-with-tests/tree/master/hello-world)**

 It is traditional for your first program in a new language to be Hello, world.

+In the previous chapter we discussed how Go is opinionated as to where you put your files.

+Make a directory in the following path `$GOPATH/src/github.com/{your-user-id}/hello`.

+So if you're on a unix based OS and your username is "bob" and you are happy to stick with Go's conventions about `$GOPATH` (which is the easiest way of setting up) you could run `mkdir -p ~/go/src/github.com/bob/hello`.

-Create a file called `hello.go` and write this code.
+Create a file in this directory called `hello.go` and write this code.
 To run it type `go run hello.go`.

 ```go
 package main